 Because of its size (10 feet by 10 feet), this is one flowering shrub that you'll definitely have to plan for before planting.
 Install beauty bush (Kolkwitzia amabilis) where it'll have plenty of room as it matures.
 You'll be glad you did when its vase-shaped framework gets so flooded with pink, bell-shaped flowers that the shrub becomes a focal point of your spring landscape.
 It grows in zones 4 to 8.

 Purple beautyberry (Callicarpa dichotoma) is one of the more novel low-maintenance shrubs for zones 5 to 8.
 The arching branches become loaded with purple berries in fall after displaying small, pink flowers in summer.
 In full sun it may become 4 feet tall and somewhat wider than that (if not pruned); in partial shade, it tends to stay a little smaller.

 Wild birds eat the berries, adding to the reasons why this is among the most fun plants to grow in the yard.
 The reason the bush is so low-maintenance is that pruning is optional.
-And if you do choose to prune, the procedure's simple: Since it blooms on new wood, you prune it down to the ground in early spring, then you don't prune it anymore.
+And if you do choose to prune, the procedure is simple: Since it blooms on new wood, you prune it down to the ground in early spring, then you don't prune it anymore.

-Owning a property with nice landscaping means responsibility for you, since it seems there's always something to do.
+Owning a property with nice landscaping means a lot of responsibility since it seems there's always something to do.
 Certain chores, such as weed control, are unavoidable: Wherever plants that are pretty to look at grow, weeds will seek out their company.
 But you have some say in the matter when it comes to other chores.
 Pruning shrubs is a good example.
 You can reduce the amount of time you spend pruning by selecting the right shrubs to grow in the first place.
 Put the right shrub in the right spot, then sit back and enjoy the beauty it brings to the landscape.